neondatabase/s3-scrubber/README.md

 #### `tidy`

-Iterate over S3 buckets for storage nodes, checking its contents and removing the data, not present in the console.
+Iterate over S3 buckets for storage nodes, checking their contents and removing the data not present in the console.
 Node S3 data that's not removed is then further checked for discrepancies and, sometimes, validated.

 Unless the global `--delete` argument is provided, this command only dry-runs and logs what it would have deleted.